Mind the Gas Port

 This makes revolvers problematic in close contact fire and somewhat more dicey to disarm.

-In my Lost Art of the Revolver classes, we use demilitarized, non-functioning revolvers like this one to practice off-lining with the hand farther back (closer to the bad guy) than one would with a pistol.
+In my Lost Art of the Revolver classes, we use demilitarized, non-functioning revolvers, like this Ruger SP101 with the hammer removed, to practice off-lining with the hand farther back (closer to the bad guy) than one would with a pistol.

-This gets the web of our thumb behind (or past, from our perspective) the cylinder-forcing cone gap, and may even get our pinkie around or under the hammer.
+Holding farther back gets the web of our thumb behind (or past, from our perspective) the cylinder-forcing cone gap, and may even get our pinkie around or under the hammer (or where the hammer would be, with a functioning revolver).
 The latter is important because if the hammer is down, holding the cylinder will keep it from going off–but if the hammer is back, and the next round is already aligned with the barrel, holding the cylinder will not keep it from firing.
 Only blocking the hammer will.

 Some smaller revolvers have shrouded hammers with very little of the hammer exposed, making preventing its forward movement very difficult.
 Other have entirely internal hammers.
 Preventing their forward movement is impossible, so you’d have to depend on getting it pointed away from you instead, and live with the consequences to your hearing if it goes off.